PSHE & RSHE

-Relationships Education, Health Education and Science are compulsory subjects and parents/carers do NOT have the right to withdraw their children from these subjects.
+Relationships Education, Health Education and Science are compulsory subjects and parents/carers do not have the right to withdraw their children from these subjects.
 We will inform parents when these topics are being taught so that they can support their children with this learning at home.

 The DfE guidance states sex education is not compulsory in Primary schools.
 As a primary school, we will deliver additional content on sex education to meet the needs of our pupils which includes ‘conception’ and ‘human reproduction’.
-We will inform parents by letter when these topics are being taught and parent/carers DO have the right to request their child is withdrawn from these specific lessons.
+We will inform parents by letter when these topics are being taught and parent/carers do have the right to request their child is withdrawn from these specific lessons.

 Before we teach children about the changing body or Sex Education, we always notify parents.
 This enables parents to support their children at home, ask staff any questions they may have and see the learning material.
-Letters detailing what is taught in each year group are attached below.

 If you have any questions about PSHE or RSE please contact Charlotte Taylor Deputy Headteacher via the school office.

 The Kapow Primary scheme is a whole school approach that consists of three areas of learning in EYFS: Reception (to match the EYFS Personal, social and emotional development prime area) and five areas of learning across Key stages 1 and 2.

 - Managing self